mattwhitfield/Unitverse/docs/index.md

 ### Framework Auto-Detection 🔍

 If Unitverse finds a test project related to the source project, it will look at the project references to determine what test and mocking frameworks to use.
-It will automatically use FluentAssertions if present.
+It will automatically use FluentAssertions and AutoFixture if present.
 You can turn off framework auto-detection by going to Tools->Options->Unitverse.

 ## Contributing ✋